CSCfi/csc-user-guide/docs/support/faq/how-to-resize-in-pouta.md

 ## Resize a volume
 !!!
 Notes
     You can only extend a volume.
-Currently, shrink a volume is not currently supported in Openstack.
+Currently, shrink a volume is not supported in Openstack.

 Pouta let you create [external volumes](../../cloud/pouta/storage.md).
 If your initial volume is too small, you can resize it.